Hankel Determinants of convoluted Catalan numbers and nonintersecting lattice paths: A bijective proof of Cigler's Conjecture: Abstract

 \section{Abstract}

 In recent preprints, Cigler considered certain Hankel determinants of convoluted Ca\-ta\-lan numbers and conjectured identities for these determinants.
-In this note, we shall give a bijective proof of Cigler's Conjecture: This proof employs the reflection principle, the \LGV--method and a certain construction involving reflections and overlays of \nilp s.
+In this note, we shall give a bijective proof of Cigler's Conjecture by interpreting determinants as generating functions of nonintersecting lattice paths: this proof employs the reflection principle, the \LGV--method and a certain construction involving reflections and overlays of \nilp s.
+Shortly after the bijective proof was presented here, Cigler provided a shorter proof based on earlier results.

 \secA{Introduction} In recent preprints \cite{cigler:2023:HDCCN,cigler:2023:SHDOCN}, Cigler considered Hankel determinants

 for $M\in\Z$ and $K,N\in\N$, $K\geq 1$, where the entries are convolution powers of Catalan numbers for $p\in\N$